John Floyd (pioneer)

-James John Floyd (1750–1783) was an early settler of St. Matthews, Kentucky and helped lay out Louisville.
-In Kentucky he served as a Colonel of the Kentucky Militia in which he participated in raids with George Rogers Clark and later became one of the first judges of Kentucky.
+Colonel James John Floyd (1750 – 10 April 1783) was an American military officer.
+An early settler of St. Matthews, Kentucky, he helped lay out Louisville.
+In Kentucky, he served as a Colonel of the Kentucky Militia in which he participated in raids with George Rogers Clark and later became one of the first judges of Kentucky.

 Biography

 Virginia

 Floyd was born in 1750 in Amherst County, Virginia, to William and Abadiah (Davis) Floyd, descendants of Welsh immigrants.
 Family legend was that his mother was a descendant of the Powhatan chieftain Opchanacanough.
 Another family tradition maintains that her brother was Evan Davis, the grandfather of Jefferson Davis.
-In Virginia the Floyd family operated a farm and made a decent living there, but the younger Floyd knew opportunity to do better was in the west.
+In Virginia, the Floyd family operated a farm and made a decent living there, but the younger Floyd knew opportunity to do better was in the west.

-At the age of 18 he married Matilda Burford, daughter of Daniel Burford, sheriff of Amherst County, but she died a year later during the birth of their daughter, Mourning Floyd.
-In 1770, at the age of 20, Floyd moved to Botetourt County, Virginia to seek employment.
-He worked as a teacher while living in the home of Col. William Preston.
+At the age of 18, he married Matilda Burford, daughter of Daniel Burford, sheriff of Amherst County, but she died a year later during the birth of their daughter, Mourning Floyd.
+In 1770, at the age of 20, Floyd moved to Botetourt County, Virginia, to seek employment.
+He worked as a teacher while living in the home of William Preston.
 Preston, a prominent frontier Virginian, was the surveyor for the western part of Virginia then known as Fincastle County, Virginia, which stretched as far as the Mississippi River.

 Floyd became a deputy surveyor under Preston, doing land survey jobs from time to time.
 When he was not working with Preston, he rode as a deputy sheriff with Daniel Trigg, working under Sheriff Col. William Christian of Botetourt County.
 Preston started receiving applications for land claims to be located and surveyed from veterans of the French and Indian War.
-In 1774 Floyd was selected to lead a group of surveyors into what is now West Virginia and Kentucky.
+In 1774, Floyd was selected to lead a group of surveyors into what is now West Virginia and Kentucky.